Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Statistical properties

 satisfies

 for all $t\ge 1$, provided $n > \max(e\underline{k}^{-\p/2}, (2\pi)^{\p/2})$.
 Moreover,

 \end{theorem}

-We prove Theorem~\ref{thm-density-estimation} in Appendix~\ref{sec-proofs-density-estimation}.
+We prove Theorem~\ref{thm-density-estimation} in Section~\ref{sec-proofs-density-estimation} of the Supplementary Material.
 Our proof extends Theorem~2.1 of \citet{saha2020nonparametric} on the multivariate, homoscedastic case~$\Sigma_i\equiv I_\p$ and Theorem~4 of \citet{jiang2020general} on the univariate, heteroscedastic case~$\p=1$, which in turn build upon Theorem~1 of~\citet{zhang2009generalized} on the univariate, homoscedastic case.
 The general theory on rates of convergence for maximum likelihood estimators~\citep{wong1995probability, geer2000empirical} can in principle be used to bound $\bar{h}^2(f_{\npmle, \bullet}, f_{\trueprior, \bullet})$.
 Our proof technique deviates from the general theory by directly bounding the likelihood~$f_{\npmle, \Sigma_i}(x)$ for $x$ outside some pre-specified domain (controlled by the choice of set~$S$), and then covering the set of densities $\{f_{\aprior, \bullet} : \aprior\in \Ps(\R^\p) \}$ within the domain in the~$L_\infty$ metric.

 Theorem~\ref{thm-density-estimation} provides a sharp bound in many special cases of~$\trueprior$.
 For a given~$\trueprior$ we need to optimize over the choices of $M \ge \sqrt{10\overline{k}\log n}$ and the nonempty compact set $S \subset \R^\p$ to obtain the smallest value of the rate function~$\eps_n^2(M, S, \trueprior)$.
 Our next result performs this calculation for various assumptions on the prior~$\trueprior$.